3D model preparation and optimization

-This article details how to prepare 3D models that meet EasyAR's requirements, covering format specifications, tool recommendations, and common troubleshooting to help developers improve tracking success from the source.
+This article details how to prepare 3D models that meet EasyAR requirements, covering format specifications, tool recommendations, and common troubleshooting, helping developers improve tracking success rates from the source.

 Model format and specifications

 EasyAR 3D object tracking only supports the Wavefront OBJ format.
-The following requirements and specifications must be followed when using it.
+The following requirements and specifications must be followed.

 Model file structure